 I was going to write about Victor Frankenstein this week, before I remembered that, duh, the DVD isn't out yet so I can't get any screenshots.
 Since the best part of Victor Frankenstein is the visuals, I think I'll leave that one for now.
 Never mind, though, I have something almost as silly: Death Race 2000!
 What's that, you ask?
 Well, if you imagine something like a cross between The Hunger Games and The Wacky Races then, that's basically Death Race 2000, except that…

 No, on second thoughts, I take that back.
-There is no 'except'.
+There is no 'except that'.
 Death Race 2000 is exactly like a Hunger Games/Wacky Races mash up, no exceptions.
 It's also produced by Roger Corman, which means it could go either way, quality wise.
 Which way does it go?
 Let's find out.

 In the distant future year 2000, the sinister Mr President (Sandy McCallum) runs an evil government that has taken over the USA.
 Mr President does generalised, unspecified evil things and maintains his power over the people by means of an annual of the Trans Continental Road Race.
 In this event, five cars race from New York to New Los Angeles, scoring points on the way by running people over.